April 1, 2025, 9:00 PM (Eastern Standard Time)

 Evaluation Criteria

 Applications will be reviewed by an external advisory committee made up of scholars and experts in China studies.
-ACLS will award grants to projects on the following basis:

 - The demonstrated ability of the proposed project team to accomplish the project’s goals successfully.

-- The feasibility of the proposed project plans.
+- The feasibility of proposed project plans.

 - The project’s potential impact on the field.